varunkarangula/starter-tasks/How To Submit/README.md

 ### Task 3
-Here, you have 5 Hackerrank coding questions.
-For each question upload the screenshot of the of the question, your code, and the successfull test cases after running.
+Here, are 5 HackerRank coding questions.
+For each question, upload screenshots of the question, your code, and the successful test cases after running.

-If the language you are using is not the in the Hackerrank question, i.e., 1st question, then upload the code file.
+If the language you are using is not in the HackerRank question, i.e., the 1st question, then upload the code file.

 ## SIG Tasks